 Climate change is one of the most urgent and intensifying challenges the world faces today.
-We aim to tread lightly and become a Net-Zero business by investing in reducing our impact on the planet and helping our suppliers to operate in a responsible way.
+We aim to tread lightly and become a Net-Zero business by reducing our impact on the planet and helping our suppliers to operate in a responsible way.

-This is how we reduce our carbon footprint, eliminate waste at source, recycle more, and responsibly manage issues like chemcials and water.
+This is how we reduce our carbon footprint, eliminate waste at source, recycle more, and responsibly manage issues like chemicals and water.
 By sharing what we learn, we can support our global supply chain to measure and mitigate their impacts as well.

 climate